ammarhakim/gkyl/doc/Range.md

   empty, the lower/upper are such that the volume of the region is zero.

+`range:isIntersectionEmpty(rgn)`
+: Returns true if intersection of `range` and `rgn` is empty, and false otherwise.

 `range1 == range2`
 : Return `true` if ranges are the same, false otherwise.

+The range object provides row and column major iterators to loop over all the indices in the range object.
+These should be used in a `for` loop to step over all the indices.

+`range:colMajorIter()`, `range:rowMajorIter()`
+: Column/row major iterators to loop over all indices in range.
+The indexer returns a `Vec` object with the indices.
+The return vector __should not be modified__.

 Example usage for iterators is: